loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_GIVEAWAY.md

   <img src="giveaway/giveaway_3.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

 The section `Other texts` lets you define the intro messages to your customers in the chat to invite them to sign up for your newsletter.
-THen you can define a post-participation message send in the chat to confirm the participation (here: Done.
+Then you can define a post-participation message send in the chat to confirm the participation (here: Done.
 You are now entering the competition.
 I keep my fingers crossed. :crossed_fingers: :trophy:) You can also define a message in case your customer has already participated and you only allow one participation per person.

 <p align="center">